JAlcocerT/RPi/_posts/2021-07-21-getting-started.md

   alt: A Raspberry Pi Guide for Everyone.
 ---

-# A journey with the Rpi
+A journey with the Raspberry Pi.

 Fuel your curiosity with Raspberry Pi - the single board computer that's redefining the future of technology.